Symptoms of celiac disease vary widely and may come and go. They may be very mild and go completely unnoticed, or

 small intestine to absorb nutrients from food.
 You may also have mild stomach

-pain, but it is usually not severe.
+pain, but it usually isn't severe.

 Abnormal stools.Diarrhea or bulky, loose (or

 watery), pale, frothy, and foul-smelling stools often occur.
 The stools may